Are you having problems with forming curds? Is your cheese moldy or bitter? Here are some solutions to common cheesemaking problems.

 Cheesemaking is a cross between art and science.
 It requires a certain amount of meticulousness for success.
-However, the best tasting cheese doesn’t involve precision, it requires an understanding of how the flavour and texture of cheese develops.
+However, the best tasting cheese doesn’t involve precision, it requires an understanding of how the flavor and texture of cheese develops.

-Here are some solutions to common cheesemaking problems.
+Here are some solutions to common cheesemaking problems:

-Problems with forming curds
+1. Problems with forming curds

-- Temperature: Use a cheese thermometer (affiliate link) to maintain the right temperature throughout the cheesemaking process.
+- Temperature: Use a cheese thermometer to maintain the right temperature throughout the cheesemaking process.
 If it’s too warm the curd will set too quickly and might have problems knitting together.
 If it’s too cold, it will take longer to form good curds and they might fall apart during stirring.

-Cheese is too bitter
+2. Cheese is too bitter

-Moldy or holey cheese
+3. Moldy or holey cheese

-Moldy and holey cheese is perfectly fine, if it was what you expected.
-However, if your cheddar has large Swiss-cheese-like holes or blue veins of mold, then it has been contaminated by mold or yeast (the holes are usually caused by yeast.)
+Moldy and holey cheese is perfectly fine if it was what you expected.
+However, if your cheddar has large Swiss cheese-like holes or blue veins of mold, then it has been contaminated by mold or yeast (the holes are usually caused by yeast.)

-Sterilization is key to preventing contamination!
+Sanitation of all the equipment is key to preventing contamination.
 This also means avoiding cross-contamination between your ferments.
 Don’t make cheese in a kitchen that has sourdough starter or kombucha in it.

 Never eat anything that doesn’t smell, look or taste good.
 It’s not worth the risk of illness.

-Hard cheese releases liquid during ripening
+4. Hard cheese releases liquid during ripening

 It is important to monitor your aging cheeses.
 If they start to leak liquid, then stop aging the cheese before it starts to mold or go off.
-Stick it in the fridge and eat it as a fresh cheese instead.
+Stick it in the fridge and eat it as fresh cheese instead.

 - There is still too much whey in the cheese.
 Make sure you press the cheese for the right amount of time with the right amount of weight.